 Power Light Problem Description Suggested Resolution Solid green Power is on, and the computer is operating normally.
 No corrective action is required.
 Blinking green The computer is in a power-saving mode.
 Press the power button, move the mouse, or press a key on the keyboard to wake the computer.
 Blinks green several times and then turns off A configuration error exists.
-Check Diagnostic Lights to see if the specific problem is identified (see "Diagnostic Lights" on page 34).
-Solid yellow The Dell Diagnostics is running a test, or a device on the system board If the Dell Diagnostics is running, allow the testing to complete. may be faulty or incorrectly installed.
-Check Diagnostic Lights to see if the specific problem is identified (see "Diagnostic Lights" on page 34).
+Check Diagnostic Lights to see if the specific problem is identified (see "Diagnostic Lights" on page 25).
+Solid yellow A device on the system board may be faulty or incorrectly installed or the Check Diagnostic Lights to see if the specific problem is identified (see "Diagnostic Lights" on page 25). voltage selection switch on the power See "Power Problems" in your online User's Guide. supply may be set incorrectly.
 If the computer does not boot, contact Dell for technical assistance.
 For information on contacting Dell, see your online User's Guide .
 Blinking yellow A power supply or system board failure has occurred.
-Check Diagnostic Lights to see if the specific problem is identified (see "Diagnostic Lights" on page 34).
-See "Power Problems" in your online User's Guide .
+Check Diagnostic Lights to see if the specific problem is identified (see "Diagnostic Lights" on page 25).
+See "Power Problems" in your online User's Guide.
+If the computer does not boot, contact Dell for technical assistance.
+For information on contacting Dell, see your online User's Guide .
 Solid green and a beep code during POST A problem was detected while the BIOS was executing.
-For instructions on diagnosing the beep code see "Beep Codes" on page 37.
+For instructions on diagnosing the beep code see "Beep Codes" on page 27.
 Also, check Diagnostic Lights to see if the specific problem is identified.
 Solid green power light, no beep code and no video during POST The monitor or the graphics card may be faulty or incorrectly installed.
 Check Diagnostic Lights to see if the specific problem is identified.
 Solid green power light and no beep code, but the computer locks up during POST An integrated system board device may be faulty.
 Check Diagnostic Lights to see if the specific problem is identified.
 If the problem is not identified, contact Dell for technical assistance.
 For information on contacting Dell, see your online User's Guide .